emitanaka/paper-DoE-review/README.md

 ## Supplementary material

-The supplementarial material can be found [here](https://emitanaka.org/paper-DoE-review/supp.pdf).
+The supplementary material can be found [here](https://emitanaka.org/paper-DoE-review/supp.pdf).